ABOUT SKYE LONERAGAN

 Passionate about curiosity as a kind of currency, both in terms of value and exchange, Skye Loneragan is an award-winning writer/performer whose work spans theatre, poetry and live art.

-Her first solo work Cracked, (directed by Zinnie Harris), won an Edinburgh Fringe First, her 7th and most recent, (Though This Be Madness) is currently Covid-paused, a live show touring with (and originally premiering with) SMHAF, thanks to support from Creative Scotland.
-She has now made this into Though This Be (online) Madness!!!! thanks to the Scottish Mental Health & Arts Festival.
-Solo pieces include The Line We Draw (what is the line we draw between ages and artforms?- Flint & Pitch at Scottish Storytellers Centre, Subtlenuance Theatre Sydney, following The Arches), This Impossible Rim (as Wigtown Book Festival’s 2016 writer-in-residence), Unsex Me Here (‘What has the Raised Calf got to do with getting somewhere?’ – The Pleasance, following The Arches) & Plucked of Purpose – the Adventures of PB (‘how does our striving to fulfill ourselves link to landfill?’ – Crack Theatre festival, Aust, following The Arches Glasgow).
+Her first solo work Cracked, (directed by Zinnie Harris), won an Edinburgh Fringe First, and her most recent, Though This Be Madness, premiered in 2018 with SMHAF and, following a hiatus caused but Covid-19 is touring Scotland from February 2021 thanks to support from Creative Scotland.
+For the digital iteration of the 2020 SMHAF festival made Though This Be (online) Madness!!!!
+Solo pieces include The Line We Draw (what is the line we draw between ages and artforms?- Flint & Pitch at Scottish Storytellers Centre, Subtlenuance Theatre Sydney, The Arches), This Impossible Rim (as Wigtown Book Festival’s 2016 writer-in-residence), Unsex Me Here (‘What has the Raised Calf got to do with getting somewhere?’ – The Pleasance, The Arches) & Plucked of Purpose – the Adventures of PB (‘how does our striving to fulfill ourselves link to landfill?’ – Crack Theatre festival, Aust, The Arches Glasgow).

 As Artistic Director for Toonspeak Young Peoples Theatre, Skye directed the Creative Scotland-funded, site-specific young-artist led works, ‘Lost & Found’ (Whisky Bond) and ‘Seven Signs’ (Merchant City, Glasgow) – devising with a cast of more than 30, 11-25yr olds and created the spoken word project,Word of Mouth which focuses on young writer/performers.
 Devised work includes directing Ignite Theatre’s Under Pressure with children of refugees, with Edinburgh’s Whale Arts and A Little Laugh I Lost Somewhere (Arches Theatre Young Directors Award).
 Collaborations include the on-going exploration, Skye & Skye on Skye with dancer Skye Reynolds which questions what really is in a name.